browserengineering/book/book/chrome.md

 It's been a lot of work just to handle links!
 We had to:

-- Give each word had a clear size and position;
+- Give each word an explicit size and position;
 - Determine which piece of text a user clicked on;
 - Split per-page from browser-wide information;
 - Draw a tab bar, an address bar, and a back button;